horizontalsystems/horizontalsystems.github.io/index.md

 3. the dev team gets paid a salary from raised funds on a regular basis
 4. dev team creates financial dApps for mainstream users
 5. the dApps are free but come with premium in-app features
-6. regular app users pay may pay with crypto to unlock those features
+6. regular app users pay with crypto to unlock those features
 7. all such payments are collected and stored in independent smart contract.
 8. investors initiate dividends to distribute dividends

-The above company structure, workflow and governance rules are clearly defined in our open-source [DAICO Smart Contracts] (https://github.com/horizontalsystems/daico-smart-contracts) library.
+The above company structure, workflow and governance rules are clearly defined in our open-source [DAICO Smart Contracts](https://github.com/horizontalsystems/daico-smart-contracts) library.
 That library shows the actual implementation of the DAO.

 Below you may find a comprehensive diagram outlining the entire company structure and functions available to each party.